 Physical barriers can be effective at keeping predators from invading your garden.
 Installing fencing, or keeping your pond covered with netting or covers, especially at night, are potential easy solutions to predation.
 Since otters visit from the direction of larger wetlands, lakes, or rivers where they will make their dens, understanding which direction the otters come from can help you create more effective barriers.

 2) Predator Decoys

-- PEST CONTROL DECOY: Excellent deterrent for unwanted pests, including rodents, geese, and smaller bird species, when placed in or near...
+- NUISANCE ANIMAL DETERRENT DECOY: Excellent deterrent for unwanted vermin, including rodents, geese, and smaller bird species, when placed in...